If you spend quite a number of hours on Facebook, Twitter or any social networking sites, I’m sure you’ve stumbled-upon social media contests before.

 I love seeing how businesses are using contest to promote their business, especially brands that I’m already a fan of.
 I participate in most of them and it turns out that I am not very lucky, but hey, that’s life!

 I’ve even organized several contests on my blog before and I must say that picking a winner is definitely one of the hardest tasks after seeing how hard they try.

-A social media contest has many benefits when done properly and effectively, they are a great way to give businesses a boost in terms of awareness and really connecting with your audience.
+The benefits of social media contests are many when done properly and effectively, they are a great way to give businesses a boost in terms of awareness and really connecting with your audience.

-Here are some of the benefits on how you should consider running a contest for your business.
+Here are some of the benefits of social media contests and how you should consider running a contest for your business.